 If this is the case for you, you might want to take the opportunity to reach out to your guidance counselor personally to chat with him or her about your goals, ambitions, academic work, and other aspects of your life.
 Some schools might already have prearranged meetings for students and counselors in place, but it never hurts to put in the extra time to build a strong relationship.
 Even if you don’t attend a large high school or already feel that your guidance counselor knows you well, you may still want to schedule a meeting to discuss factors that may influence your school report that you haven’t covered until now.

-Building a strong relationship with your guidance counselor is essential; if you want him or her to write a recommendation that shows off your strengths, he or she must know you well in order to best identify them.
+Building a strong relationship with your guidance counselor is essential; if you want them to write a recommendation that shows off your strengths, they must know you well in order to best identify them.
 What you look like on paper is only part of the story; looking at your grades and honors may not convey the full story on what you hope to do in college and during your career, or what is most unique about you.
 Developing a strong relationship will also help you stand out among your classmates and allow your counselor to write a recommendation that is unique and personal.

 At the same time, remember to be courteous when communicating with your guidance counselor, and avoid coming across as overly demanding.
-He or she is likely responsible for advising many students, and may not always be available to meet with you one-on-one or respond to your requests immediately.
-Be respectful of your counselor’s time, and make the most of the sessions you do spend with him or her.
+They are likely responsible for advising many students, and may not always be available to meet with you one-on-one or respond to your requests immediately.
+Be respectful of your counselor’s time, and make the most of the sessions you do spend with them.

 In addition to setting up meetings with your guidance counselor, you should provide a resume or list of your classes and recommendations.
 This will give your recommender a clearer sense of your accomplishments so far and what your strengths and interests are.

 And of course, as with teachers, you should always thank your guidance counselors for their hard work throughout the process.

 Recommendations for Homeschooled Students